-We expect that that the initial public offering price will be between \$6.00 and \$7.00 per share.
+The initial public offering price is \$6.00 per share.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on the Nasdaq Capital Market under the symbol "GNLX."
-Our initial public offering is conditioned upon the approval of our listing by Nasdaq, which approval may not be granted.
-If our listing is not approved by Nasdaq, we will not be able to complete this initial public offering.
+Our common stock has been approved for listing on the Nasdaq Capital Market under the symbol "GNLX."